01 of 11

 Often, the hardest part of socks is understanding the shaping and construction.
-By the end of this lesson, you will have a grasp on all of it and all your sock knitting fears will be gone!
+By the end of this project, you'll have a grasp on it and your sock knitting fears will be gone!

 Your finished sock will be the size for a baby and you can knit another sock if you like.
-Even if you're not knitting this for someone, it's a good sample project to see if you'll enjoy knitting socks.
-You can then decide if you want to move up to larger sizes or not.
+Even if you're not knitting this for someone, it's a good sample project to learn a few skills see if you'll enjoy knitting socks.

 - A scrap of worsted weight yarn, about 20 yards

 - A set of four size-7 US double-pointed needles